-Planning in underway for Operation Hope volunteers to visit Kurdistan, Northern Iraq in September/October 2018
+Operation Hope volunteers will visit Kurdistan in September/October 2018

 Operation Hope 2018 Volunteers